 - India: Indian breakfasts often are vegetarian.
 One South Indian favorite is vegetable upma, a hot breakfast made from a creamy porridge and vegetables including onions, carrots and green beans and spiced with ginger, curry leaves, mustard seeds and cumin.
 Simple and comforting, this warm morning meal provides plenty of iron from fortified grains and dietary fiber from vegetables.

-- Peru: A typical Peruvian breakfast often is a corn or quinoa tamal with papaya and white cheese known as queso fresco.
+- Peru: A typical Peruvian breakfast may include a corn or quinoa tamal with papaya and white cheese known as queso fresco.
 A weekend favorite is stir-fried steak with tomatoes and onions served with bread.

 - Colombia: It's not unusual for people in Colombia to start their day with caldos or soup.
 Another Colombian favorite is arepas, bread made from corn meal and eaten with cheese or shredded beef.
 In the U.S., arepas can be found in some supermarkets in the cultural foods section.
 Try stuffing an arepa with lettuce, avocado, beans and tomatoes.